 The project will therefore pursue two lines of work towards a more comprehensive and effective fire management approach.
 First of all, at the level of government and governance, to improve policies and regulations related to land-use planning, agriculture and forestry, to create an enabling environment for the implementation of effective fire management practices on the ground, with a special focus on the Nationally Determined Contributions (NDCs; designed to improve coherence of policies related to climate change mitigation and adaptation) to anchor such policies in a broader framework.
 Secondly, at the landscape level, we will work to implement integrated fire management practices, building on the fire smart territory approach, incorporating landscape-level agreements and the harmonization of approaches among different institutions, as well as elements of education, fire preparedness, response and post-fire recovery.

-Initially the project will start in Bolivia and Indonesia, where our partners already have experience with fire management.
-In Bolivia, IBIF has carried out a rapid-fire response project in 2019-2020 that serve as a basis for the activities to be developed for this project, including the implementation of effective, locally appropriate and inclusive fire-smart strategies with local partners to reduce the risk of wildfires that affect forested areas and trees and forest-based livelihoods.
-In Indonesia, network partner Tropenbos Indonesia has a long history of fire research and was involved in designing a district-level fire response planning in 2020.
-For this Fire-Smart Lanscape Governance Programme, their focus is on rewetting of peatlands to reduce the occurrence of fires by involving local stakeholders in a collaborative management process.
+The project started in Bolivia and Indonesia where partners already had experience on fire management.
+In Bolivia, IBIF ran a rapid-fire response project in 2019-20 that was a foundation for implementing inclusive, appropriate and effective fire-smart strategies with local partners to reduce the impacts of wildfires on forest-based livelihoods.
+In Indonesia, Tropenbos Indonesia has a long history of fire research, and was involved in designing a district-level fire response plan in 2020 that involves local stakeholders rewetting peatlands to reduce wildfires.
+In 2022, the programme began working in Ethiopia, Ghana and Uganda.

 Later we will expand the project to other countries where the TBI network works